Generic Name: fentanyl (nasal) (FEN tan il)

 Do not use Lazanda to replace any other form of fentanyl, such as Abstral, Actiq, Fentora, Onsolis, Duragesic, or generic brands of fentanyl (injection, skin patch, dissolving film, or "lollipop" device).

 Fentanyl may be habit-forming, even at regular doses.
-Never share this medicine with another person.
+Never share fentanyl with another person.
 MISUSE OF NARCOTIC PAIN MEDICATION CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away fentanyl nasal is against the law.

 The usual starting dose of fentanyl nasal is 1 single spray into 1 nostril.
 Your doctor may change your dose.
 Follow all directions on your prescription label.
 Fentanyl can slow or stop your breathing.
 Never use fentanyl nasal in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.